-2. Judicial Hold Cards
+2. Judicial Holds

-Use of judicial hold cards by an administrative officer or judicial body draws its authority from Article VIII of the Bylaws of the Board of Trustees, which states that "Students who fail to comply with [reasonable rules and regulations may be disciplined in such a manner as may be determined by the faculty or the Board."
-The manner of discipline is specified in Academic Freedom for Students at Michigan State University.
-Graduate Student Rights and Responsibilities, or Medical Student Rights and Responsibilities.
-Administrative officers and judicial bodies are specifically authorized under this policy to initiate use of the judicial hold card to enforce a "suspension" decision against a student, and to contact a student to notify him or her of alleged violation of a regulation and pending judicial or administrative proceedings.
+The procedures for student discipline are specified in Academic Freedom for Students at Michigan State University, Graduate Student Rights and Responsibilities, or Medical Student Rights and Responsibilities.
+Administrative officers and judicial bodies are specifically authorized under this administrative ruling to request of the Provost or the Vice President for Student Affairs and Services the use of the judicial hold to enforce a "suspension" decision against a student, and to contact a student to notify him or her of an alleged violation of a regulation and pending judicial or administrative proceedings.